arangodb/docs/3.6/programs-arangod-cluster.md

 {% endhint %}

-Stretch or clinch timeouts for internal synchronous replication mechanism between DBServers.
+Stretch or clinch timeouts for internal synchronous replication mechanism between DB-Servers.
 All such timeouts are affected by this change.
 Default at `1.0`.

 **System replication factor**